ch0min/card_swiper_component/README.md

 - Card Stack Effect?
 - CB: Fade animation when scrolling.
 - CB: ScrollView if the description is longer than the Card.
+- CF: Fix so that you can swipe instantly after the next card ( hard )